nextapps-de/flexsearch/README.md

 <summary>Latest Benchmark Results</summary>
 <br>
 The benchmark was measured in terms per seconds, higher values are better (except the test "Memory").
-The memory value refers to the amount of memory which was additionally allocated during search.
+The memory value refers to the amount of memory which was additionally allocated during search.<br>

 <table>
     <tr></tr>